akka/akka/akka-docs/src/main/paradox/typed/cluster.md

 For an introduction to Akka Cluster concepts see @ref:[Cluster Specification](../common/cluster.md).
 This documentation shows how to use the typed
 Cluster API.

+You need to enable @ref:[serialization](../serialization.md) for your actor messages.
+@ref:[Serialization with Jackson](../serialization-jackson.md) is a good choice in many cases and our recommendation if you don't have other preference.

 ## Examples

 All of the examples below assume the following imports: